 It seems then that we really should pay attention to what we eat.

 Should we train medics in nutrition then?

 The NHS is under-resourced and underfunded so perhaps we should just leave the healthy eating and nutrition advice to the experts.
 This is in our view would be very short-sighted and those professionals that think in this way are not promoting a healthcare system for the 21st Century, an integrative healthcare system.

 Front line medics (particularly GP’s) are exposed to patients on a regular basis.
 GP’s are the first port of call when a patient has a health concern.

 It is these front line medics that are perfectly placed to offer healthy eating guidance, particularly for those suffering from chronic lifestyle diseases.
 These patients are seen by GP’s regularly and there is an ongoing relationship.
 Often the GP has a relationship with the whole family and has an excellent knowledge of their case and family history.

 The purpose of training medics in nutrition is to take advantage of this relationship and be able to drip-feed nutrition and healthy eating guidance at a very basic level when they visit the practice.
-By training medics in nutrition (at a relatively detailed level but not at the detail of a Nutritional Therapist, Nutritionist or Dietician) it allows them to understand the impact of nutrition on health and disease, be able to drip-feed information to patients and also refer them to other sources when appropriate, whether that be Nutritional Therapists, Nutritionists, Dieticians, Health Coaches, Nutrition Coaches, Community Programmes, Cooking Classes etc.
+Training medics in nutrition (at a relatively detailed level but not at the detail of a Nutritional Therapist, Nutritionist or Dietician) allows them to understand the impact of nutrition on health and disease.

 This is why here at Sano we are so passionate about both training medics in nutrition to achieve this goal and also working with GP practices to implement an integrated approach.
 The approach not only requires training in nutrition but also a practice structure to allow funding to refer to other resources.